-The main policy thrust of the Information, Communication and Media sector is to adopt various strategies of mass communication and other public relations means in producing and broadcasting informative, educative and entertaining programmes to reach out to the populace on government policies and ensure adequate feedback.
+Goal 17 equally stresses the need to strengthen the means of implementation and revitalize the global partnership for sustainable development.
+Global partnership for sustainable development can be achieved through technological advancement in information communication technology which is peculiar to the roles of the Information, Communication and Media Sector.
+The Sector is to adopt various strategies of mass social mobilization and other public relations means in producing and broadcasting informative, educative and entertaining programmes to reach out to the populace on government policies and ensure adequate feedback.
 When members of the public are well informed, feedback from them will be adequate to inform policy decisions.